 Businesses must be in industries with large existing markets.
 The reason for this is because innovative and experimental business ideas typically require extensive marketing efforts in order to gain product knowledge and awareness, making them unlikely to be started for $500 or less.
 To measure market size, we looked at the value of each industry in the US; to make our list, the business had to be in an industry with revenues of at least $1 billion.

 To avoid gimmicky and fad-type business ideas, we considered industry growth as an indicator of future profitability and business longevity.
 We sought businesses in industries with average growth rates above the average year-over-year business growth rates of 2.5%.

-Technology may be best known for making people’s lives easier, but as technology becomes more affordable and accessible, it also makes it cheaper than ever to start a business.
-That’s why we sought out businesses you can start in 2019 for $500 or less.
-To do so, we considered profitability based on average income and earnings, market size, and market growth.
-What we found was somewhat surprising—but definitely inspiring.
-Peruse our top 15 jobs above and get started on your dream career today with minimal upfront cost.
+As tech and AI become more affordable and accessible, it also makes it cheaper than ever to start a business.
+That’s why we sought out businesses you can start right now for $500 or less.
+To do so, we considered profitability based on average income and earnings, market size, and market growth, then get started on your dream career today with minimal upfront cost.